-The process of looking at apartments in Springfield MO can be a little overwhelming – there’s a lot to consider, and you might forget some important items on the walk-through.
+The process of looking for an apartment can be a little overwhelming – there’s a lot to consider, and you might forget some important items on the walk-through.
 Consider the list of items below that you might not think of when deciding what to look for in a new apartment.

 Signs of Pests

 You don’t want to move into an apartment only to discover that there is a rodent or pest problem.
 When you’re in the kitchen area, carefully look for rodent droppings, traps, or other indications that there are unwelcome visitors in the apartment.

 When you’re looking at apartments, especially older apartments, the location and availability of electrical outlets can be important.
 Older apartments may have few outlets, and those outlets may not be updated.
 As you walk through the apartment, look for and even test the outlets to make sure that they’re functioning and available where you need them.

 Safety should be a major priority when you’re evaluating a new apartment.
 To get a sense of the apartment’s overall safety, look at the surrounding area – if items are left out on neighboring apartment porches, then you’re probably in a neighborhood with a low theft rate.

 Next, check the apartment doors to make sure that they lock securely.
 If the doorknobs or hinges are loose, then you will want to make sure that they can be repaired before you move in.